KHUSHBOO050605/KHUSHBOO050605/README.md

 # 💫 About Me:
--🎓 Final year student (Banking & Insurance)<br>-  Currently working in Sales at Metavision Technology Pvt.
+-🎓 Graduate student (Banking & Insurance)<br>-  Currently working in Sales at Metavision Technology Pvt.
 Ltd. —<br> learning how business actually works<br>- ✍️ Passionate about calligraphy and design<br>- 🧶 Founder of khushloops turning creativity into income.<br><br>

 ## 🌐 Socials: